FOR IMMEDIATE RELEASE

 Home base: Calgary

-Appeals most (but not limited) to: Jazz fans, poetry nerds and open hearted music lovers.
+Appeals most (but not limited) to: Jazz fans, poetry nerds, spiritual seekers and open hearted music lovers.